-After someone in your home has been sick, one of the first things you want to do is clean up.
+Whether someone in your home has been sick, or you simply want to reduce the spread of outside germs into your quarantine environment, one of the first things you want to do is clean up.
 But what needs to be cleaned?
 And what cleaner is needed?
 These are some critical questions that can be answered with a little help from the cleaning professionals in a hospital.
-Let’s bring some of the lessons learned from hospital cleaning home to our own homes as we clean house!
+Let’s bring some of the lessons learned from hospital cleaning home as we clean house!

 Three Lessons Hospitals Can Teach Us about Cleaning

 The cleanest hospitals follow strict rules for housekeeping, training, and isolation protocols.
 While we won't exactly be constructing hermetically-sealed, hospital-grade recovery rooms in our homes, we are able to learn a lot from their excellence in infection prevention.

 The pathogen causing the illness must inform our cleaning regimen.

 Each pathogen has its own unique characteristics that dictate the kind of cleanser needed, the frequency of cleaning required, and many other factors.
 Even though the organisms causing hospital-acquired infections are different than those that cause our typical community-acquired infections, we should use this same type of approach in our home cleaning.